 Trastevere is home to the Orto Botanico, or Botanical Garden where you can fine bamboo groves, Japanese gardens, and greenhouses.
 It was the private garden of the nearby Palazzo Corsini.
 You can head to the Gianicolo hill after visiing the garden.

-Rome is a city built, famously, on seven hills, and Janiculum Hill, Gianicolo in Italian, is one of them.
+Rome is a city built, famously, on seven hills; and Janiculum Hill, Gianicolo in Italian, is one of them.
 While you are in Trastevere, you should climb up here and enjoy spectacular views across the city.
 Grab a drink and enjoy lovely sunset.

 This district is one of the most exciting parts of Rome to explore on foot.
-There are charming cobbled streets and Piazzas full of places to eat, drink, and shop.
-People-watching in The Piazza Santa Maria is an excellent way to pass the time.
-Here you will find Rome’s oldest Marian church, Basilica of Santa Maria, and a fountain is a meeting place.
+There are charming cobbled streets, lively markets, beautiful churches, and Piazzas full of places to eat, drink, and shop, inlcuding:

-Apart from Basilica of Santa Maria, another beautiful church in Trastevere is the Church of Santa Cecilia, famous for its elaborate crypt and a charming Baroque-era sculpture of the saint.
+• the Church of Santa Cecilia, famous for its elaborate crypt and a charming Baroque-era sculpture of the saint.

 Luxury ($$$): Villa Agrippina Gran Meliá the 5-star Gran Melia is set on a hill on the banks of the Tiber River.
 It features an on-site spa, an outdoor swimming pool, a wellness center, and an on-site restaurant that serves classic Italian and international cuisine, along with local wines.